yogat3ch/writing/Dynamic Voting System.md

 #### Recycle / Ratify
 Legislation that does not make it into the voting round or that fails the voting round is immediately re-entered into the proposal phase, to be either abandoned or modified until the next round of voting on it's associated topic arrives.
 ##### Ratification
 Ratification of legislation is determined by the outcome of a voting phase that lands the aggregated stars attributed to a piece of legislation above an agreed upon threshold in a [star voting system](https://www.starvoting.org/).
 The threshold is agreed upon at each layer of the political hierarchy.
+The ratific

 ### Amending Enacted Legislation
 - Within our dynamic voting system, the process of amending enacted legislation is designed to be open and flexible.